Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 {{< figure src="merivale.png" caption="Merivale's auto-generated careers page." >}}
 {{< figure src="trafalgar-st-espresso.png" caption="Trafalgar Street Espresso's auto-generated careers page." >}}

+## Reflection and final comments

+Although we didn't take home any awards, the project was still a success in validating the feasibility of auto-generating careers pages.
+We've learned valuable lessons by solving this problem, and are excited to explore its potential in future iterations.

+Have you built something using generative AI?
+What challenges did you face?
+Let me know at arie.oldman@vhs7.tv.

 ## Acknowledgements